Ermias1995/E-commerce/README.md

   Password: <strong>83r5^_</strong>
 </p>

 ## Overview

-The Exclusive E-commerce app is an e-commerce platform designed to provide a seamless shopping experience for users.
-Built with modern web technologies, this application features a user-friendly interface that allows customers to browse, search, and purchase a wide variety of products, including categories such as Men, Women, Kids, and Accessories.
+The Exclusive E-commerce app is a desktop-only e-commerce platform designed to provide a seamless shopping experience for users.
+Built with modern web technologies, this application focuses on learning API integration and state management.
+It features a user-friendly interface that allows customers to browse, search, and purchase a variety of products.

 ## Key Functionalities to Implement